GrahamCorcoran/comp205-playbook/src/extra/coding-standards.md

 ### 1. Use Proper Doctype Declaration
 Always start each HTML file with ``<!DOCTYPE html>``.

-### 2. Use Specfiic Elements Over Generic Elements
+### 2. Use Specific Elements Over Generic Elements
 Where it makes sense, use appropriate tags such as ``<header>`` rather than a more generic ``<div>`` tag.

 ### 3. Indent Nested Elements